-I have always known that Peyton has been our father's favorite.
-Even though we're only eleven months apart, she somehow gained the title of Daddy's Little Princess.
+I had always known that Peyton was our father's favorite.
+Even though we were born only eleven months apart, she somehow gained the title of Daddy's Little Princess.

 Whenever he would come home from work, I'd be sitting on the couch, watching television.
-He'd look at me, saying, "Hey Alex.
+He'd always say to me, "Hey, Alex.
 Get your homework done?"
-When Peyton would come in the room, his eyes would light up and he'd say, "How's Daddy's Little Princess doing today?" and give her a peck on the top of the head.
+When Peyton would come into the room, he'd say, "How's Daddy's Little Princess doing today?" and as she hugged him, he'd kiss the top of her head.

-For his fortieth birthday when I was twelve, Mom helped Peyton and I bake him a cake, and we got to put our own little message on it.
-We walked into the dining room, lights dimmed, with the candles glowing over the message Happy Birthday Daddy!
+For his fortieth birthday when I was twelve, Mom helped Peyton and I bake him a cake, and we got to put our own special message on it.
+We walked into the dining room, lights dimmed, with the candles glowing over the message, Happy Birthday, Daddy!

-"Thanks Princess," he said after blowing out the candles and taking a slice.
+"Thanks, Princess," he said after blowing out the candles and cutting himself a slice.

-He turned to me.
-"Oh, I just assumed it was Peyton.
+After chewing that bite, he turned to me.
+"Oh, I just assumed it was all Peyton.
 She calls me Daddy.
 You call me Coach.
 That's how it's always been."

-I cried that night.
-I had never once called him Dad.
+I went up to my room and cried.
+He never once let me call him Dad.
 Or Daddy.
 Since I started talking, he always corrected me.
 "It's Coach, Alex.
 Call me Coach."

-Peyton, though, got to try whatever she wanted.
-Gymnastics, dance, ice skating.
-I asked Mom once if I could try dance.
+But Peyton got to try out whatever she wanted: Gymnastics, dance, ice skating.
+When I was younger, I asked Mom if I could try dance.
 She enthusiastically said sure.

-"You're just going to love it," she said as I put the dance tights on.
+"You're just going to love it," she said as she helped me put on the dance tights.

 Just then, Coach walked into the room.
 "Where are you off to?"